yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 #### not

-There are three things the hygienic use of darkness is not.
+There are three things the hygienic use of darkness is not: spiritual discipline, therapy, or a psychedelic.

-1. It is not a spiritual discipline.
+##### not spiritual discipline

 Discipline depends on the will.
 Will is the most delicate, energy-consuming, and ineffective part of the psyche.
 It is the part most in need of rest.
 But discipline sets the will in motion and gives it the main role.
 Discipline steals energy from healing of the faculties on which it depends.
 It gives the least possible benefit for the time, energy, and effort expended.
 It produces impressive results only by our abysmal standards.
 It prevents accomplishment of the top priority: full recovery of the psyche from its catastrophic damage.

 For example, meditation, like all spiritual practice, entails _super-effort to force access to subtle energy reserves to fuel artificial transformation_ (see Gurdjieff).

 The hygienic approach entails exactly the opposite: _profound rest to accumulate energy for autonomic restoration_.
 At rest, the conscious self makes no attempt to ameliorate suffering.
 It only puts conditions of healing at the disposal of the unconscious.
 Whose job it is to coordinate the healing of the organism.

 Discipline begins with accepting an artificial internal conflict as natural.
 I mean, "the monstrous absurdity of original sin" (–Ayn Rand).
 Then one struggles "against nature" (–Gurdjieff), fighting habits with practices to achieve an ideal.
 Jean Liedloff warned about this adversarial approach to life.
 As Jesus told Peter, "Get thee behind me, Satan."
 Satan is the Adversary, the liar, the thief.

 Hygiene begins with an assumption of natural harmony, of non-contradiction.
 It gives a logical, non-adversarial explanation of illness.
 This naturally motivates one to fulfill his supportive role in illness, which functions to restore health.

 Lastly, discipline sets up artificial dangers and obstacles.
 The conscious takes control of the process.
 This usurps the responsibility of the omnipotent unconscious to handle it.
 The ego becomes subject to the grand-scale forces involved, which are way beyond its capability.
-Harm is sustained without close supervision by the spiritual guide.
+Without close supervision of a spiritual guide, harm is sustained.

 Supervision places subtle controls on the individual, limiting the experience and results.
 Disciplined traditions then spread fear of dark retreating without spiritual preparation and facilitation.
 It is a racket based on a self-fulfilling delusion.

 Hygiene disintegrates rackets: medical, spiritual, or otherwise.

-    For this, I also recommend the liberating ideas of two great and daring thinkers: Walter Veith[^4] and George Kavassilas[^5].
+I also recommend the liberating ideas of two great and daring thinkers: Walter Veith[^4] and George Kavassilas[^5].

+##### not therapy

-2. It is not therapy.
-Therapy is done _to_ a passive organism from the outside.
-The therapist, therapy, and therapeutic substances or machines are the principal actors in a therapeutic session, not the organism itself.
-These are instruments of will.
-While depending on the organism to react to treatment, therapy views the organism as incapable of initiating a movement toward health.
-It fails to see such movement in disease itself.
+Therapy is done _to_ a passive organism to heal or cure it from the outside.
+The the principal actor in a therapeutic session is not the organism, but the therapist, therapy, or therapeutic substances or machines.
+But these are instruments of will.
+While depending on the organism to react to treatment, therapy views the organism as incapable of initiating a movement toward health. _It fails to see such movement in disease itself_.

-    Contemporary science has a similarly objectifying approach to darkroom retreating, though in reverse.
+Academic science has a similarly objectifying approach to darkroom retreating, though in reverse.
 It is called _Chamber REST_ (Restricted Environmental Stimulation Therapy).
-As the name implies, and in accord with scientific materialism, it tends to reduce a retreat and its effects to destimulation: _absence_ of usual sensory stimuli.
+As the name implies, and in accordance with scientific materialism, it tends to reduce a retreat and its effects to destimulation: _absence_ of usual sensory stimuli.
 The subject is then probed, monitored, and interrogated as to what is happening in this absence.

-    The organism does not experience darkness, for example, as the absence of light, as a negative; but rather, as a positive fact, the presence of something which the active organism takes hold of and uses.
-It is like night itself.
-It is a normal period of time in life.
-Science misses the enormous intelligence at work.
+But the organism does not experience darkness as an absence; but rather, as yet another condition it takes hold of and uses.
+The most obvious example is that one can make darkness an object of attention.
+One can look at it.
+Darkness, like night itself, is a normal period of time in life.
+Academics miss the enormous intelligence of the organism at work.
 Willfully blind, it stabs in the dark.

 In a darkroom retreat, darkness does nothing.
-Like air or water, darkness merely presents an opportunity to the self-preserving organism to better pursue its ceaseless tendency toward wholeness.
+Like air or water, darkness merely presents an opportunity to the self-preserving organism to express its ceaseless tendency toward wholeness in another way.
 The principal actor is life, not its conditions nor any treatment.

-3. It is not a psychedelic trip.
-I mean the use of abnormal conditions like substances or sleep-deprivation to consciously experience normally unconscious phenomena.
+##### not a psychedelic

+I mean it is not related to an abnormal condition, like a substance or sleep-deprivation, to consciously experience normally unconscious phenomena.

 Nor is it thrill-seeking.
 The awesome images and associated feelings one can have in darkness are impressive and subtly nourishing.
 But having such cool experiences is not the point.
 Recovering the capacity to live normally is the point.
 Here at hygiene 3.0 HQ, we are cutting through spiritual materialism.

-    Because of Mantak Chia's book, _Darkroom Enlightenment_, and similarity of experience, many people believe that endogenous DMT highs happen in darkroom retreats.
-I once repeated this claim in this book.
+Because of Mantak Chia's book, _Darkroom Enlightenment_, and the similarity of experience, many people believe that endogenous DMT highs happen in darkroom retreats.
 But it is unproven.
 It is conjecture.
 Current methods of detecting DMT would require the pineal gland to be removed, dissected, and analyzed, killing the subject.
 Psychedelic and dark retreat researcher, Ondrej Skala, told me this.
 He cited his associate, Dr Marek Malus, professor of psychology at the University of Ostrava, Czech Republic.
 Dr Malus, whom I met there, is the world's leading academic researcher of dark retreating.

 Spirituality, therapy, and psychedelics share a vain strategy to end suffering: make the unconscious conscious.
 Then the conscious can somehow fix the unconscious.
 Which is viewed as inert, even resistant to fixing things.
 This attitude is stupid and clumsy.
-It whips an injured conscious into work it can never do and insults the expert unconscious.
+It whips a tired, injured conscious into work it can never do and insults and abuses the expert unconscious.
 It is internalized tyranny.

 Predictably, the internal forces capable of the work respond by going on strike.
-Next to nothing happens that ought to.
-This confirms expectations and justifies further intervention.
+Next to nothing happens that should.
+In standard psychotic fashion, this gives conventional minds no pause.
+Indeed, it confirms their adversarial expectations of the organism.
+It calls for further intervention.
+Which makes no sense and never works, so try it again!

 In contrast, the hygienic use of darkness is passive as regards the will.
 The will only plays a supportive role.
 The autonomic self is the lead actor.
 The will recognize and supports it.
 Zero conflict.
 Maximum efficiency.
 Perfect result.